-Unacceptable behavior will not be tolerated whether by other attendees, media, speakers, volunteers, organizers, venue staff, sponsors, or exhibitors.
+Unacceptable behavior will not be tolerated whether by other attendees, media, speakers, volunteers, organizers, venue staff, sponsors, awards panelists, members, or exhibitors.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a participant engages in unacceptable behavior, the conference organizers may take any action they deem appropriate, up to and including expulsion from the conference without warning or refund.
+If a person engages in unacceptable behavior, the AIAS representative may take any action they deem appropriate, up to and including expulsion without warning or refund.

 5. What to Do If You Witness or Are Subject to Unacceptable Behavior

-If you are subject to unacceptable behavior, notice that someone else is being subject to unacceptable behavior, or have any other concerns, please notify a conference organizer as soon as possible.
+If you are subject to unacceptable behavior, notice that someone else is being subject to unacceptable behavior, or have any other concerns, please notify the AIAS as soon as possible.
 All reports will remain completely confidential.

-The AIAS team will be available to help participants contact venue security or local law enforcement, to provide escorts, or to otherwise assist those experiencing unacceptable behavior to feel safe for the duration of the conference.
+During a live event, the AIAS team will be available to help participants contact venue security or local law enforcement, to provide escorts, or to otherwise assist those experiencing unacceptable behavior to feel safe for the duration of the event.
 You can report unacceptable behavior to any member of staff.
-Staff can be found in the Show Office onsite or you may email one of the contacts below.
+Staff can be found in the Show Office onsite or you may email one of the contacts here.

-We expect all conference participants (sponsors, volunteers, speakers, attendees, and other guests) to abide by this code of conduct at all conference venues and conference-related social events.
+We expect all participants (sponsors, volunteers, speakers, attendees, awards panelists, Academy members, and other guests) to abide by this code of conduct at all AIAS events and Academy-related activities. .